Mukrimhoe: Controversy and legacy

 Kang Seon-Hak argued that abstract painting of any kind in the Oriental art world should be excluded from the category of Oriental painting, viewing it as an independent genre.
 In the 1950s, Kim Yeoun-gi (1911–2003) proposed the wording “Korean Painting” over “Oriental Painting” when referring to ink painting in order to honor the modernization of ink painting which had, “changed from imitation to creation.”
 Lee Kyu-seon agreed with the new rebranding and founded the Korean Painting Association in 1965.
 For this group, the tomb mural of Goguryeo served as inspiration for a new national ink painting palette that introduced an ink painting color palette that went beyond Japanese standards.
 Critic Park No-soo supported the introduction of color into the development of a Korean ink painting lineage.
 The discipline of “Oriental Painting” and its adherence to imitation of masters was installed during Japanese colonization.
 The term “Korean Painting” was adopted by the National Art Exhibition in 1982.
 The new view towards color brought respect to expanding beyond typically black ink paintings.
 Abstract ink artist Lee Jong-sang made work about the Goguryeo tombs murals for the National Art Exhibition showing the connection between abstraction, color, and search for a cultural origin.

 In 1963 confrontations in the ink painting community between figurative (traditional) painting and abstract ink painting arose during the São Paulo and Paris Biennale.
 Artists like Park Seo-bo, Kim Ki-chang, and Suh Se-ok argued that abstract ink painting should be included as a contemporary global art.
 On the other hand, people like Lee Yeol-mo asserted that since abstraction originated in the West, Korea should be represented by its own “unique” ethno-national art form.
 Traditional ink painting was inscribed with Korean nationality and was widely exhibited and institutionalized in Korea while abstract ink painting was shown more prominently at international exhibitions.

 Song Soo-nam, an artist who led the ink-wash painting movement which championed anti-commercialism and anti-idealism, criticized Mukrimhoe for adopting Western colors and paint into ink painting.
 Song published “Sumukhwa” in 1974, a stylistic guide for ink painting grounded in historical traditions.
-He is representative of the Oriental painters who were loyal to ink painting tradition and safeguarded their practive from any Western Influences.
+He is representative of the Oriental painters who were loyal to ink painting tradition and safeguarded their practice from any Western Influences.